 Annually, staff with the NC Division of Health Services Regulation, along with the local AHS, is responsible for completing a comprehensive evaluation of all licensure areas, and developing an Annual Monitoring Plan to prioritize and target each area for review.
 The areas include:

 - Food Service

 - Physical Environment

 - Health Care

 Adult Day Care/Health Certification and Monitoring

-The county department of social services is responsible for all activities at the local level concerning program certification.
-Such activities include certification reviews and monitoring of the day care/health program to insure that standards are met on an ongoing basis.
-County department of social services' responsibilities include designating a social worker to be the Adult Day Care Coordinator responsible for consultation to service providers and all activities at the local level concerning certification, recertification reviews and supervision of the day care/health program to insure standards are being met on an ongoing basis per 10A NCAC 06P.0402.
+Human services is responsible for all activities at the local level concerning program certification.
+Such activities include certification reviews and monitoring of the day care/health program to ensure that standards are met on an ongoing basis.
+Human Services' responsibilities include designating a social worker to be the Adult Day Care Coordinator responsible for consultation to service providers and all activities at the local level concerning certification, recertification reviews and supervision of the day care/health program to insure standards are being met on an ongoing basis per 10A NCAC 06P.0402.

 If problems are identified during the routine monitoring of the day care center, the Adult Day Care Coordinator is responsible to assure that the problem is corrected.

 The individual or someone acting on the individual's behalf can call the Adult Services line at 704-920-1400 to request assistance.
 Requests for assistance can also be made in person.